yemz/timeStampFCCProject/README.md

              3. If it does not contain a date or Unix timestamp, it returns null for those properties.

 Note:
-For this project Amazon Web Services (AWS) was used as a server using apache with Linux Ubuntu.
+For this project Amazon Web Services (AWS) EC2 - Ubuntu - was used as a server with Apache.

 In case you are having a hard time setting up (AWS) apache server to use it as a localhost here are the steps that helped me:

 1. Install apache web server – (terminal)

       apt-get install apache2